Setting Up Lumabooth (formerly dslrBooth): Part 1

 The template is the key element that determines the final appearance of the printed photo.

-Template editor: in DSLRBooth, you can open the template editor, which lets you arrange multiple photo frames (for 3 or 4 poses), text, a logo, etc., as you wish.
+• Template Editor: In Lumabooth, you can open the editor, which lets you arrange multiple photo frames (for 3 or 4 poses), text, a logo, and more.

 PRO TIP: With the x20 Template Pack, whether purchased as a pro pack or over-the-counter in the Shopbooth, we've made it easy for you: you import the template, and all you have to do is change the text...
 It's MA-GI-QUE! (and saves a lot of time).